AUSAXS/AUSAXS/README.md

 # Todo
+ * [ ] Hydrogens are still not handled correctly - if e.g. 2HB is listed, it is not automatically parsed as a hydrogen and subsequently crashes.
+ * [ ] MinimumExplorer: Fails if started in an area with no voxels
  * [ ] ImageStack: prepare_function() can only be bound to a single fitter for some reason - performing a second fit with the same function leads to a crash.
  * [ ] Grid: Binning range seems to be exclusive the top-most atom
  * [ ] EM: R factors http://pd.chem.ucl.ac.uk/pdnn/refine1/rfacs.htm